 Prior to joining the RDPO she worked in program coordination/management for Portland Community College and Portland State University.
 She holds a B.A. in Sociology and an M.A. in Teaching English to Speakers of Other Languages.

-Regina Ingabire, Community Resilience Outreach Coordinator
+Regina Ingabire, Community Resilience Outreach Manager

 Regina Ingabire joined PBEM in January 2018 to lead public engagement initiatives focusing on disaster risk awareness, community resilience, and household preparedness in historically underserved communities.

 Before joining PBEM, Regina worked with Oregon Public Health Institute as Community Engagement and Equity Manager, where she managed projects addressing social determinants of health, mainly to increase health access services to low income communities in East Portland.
 She also worked with the Clinton Health Access Initiative in Rwanda coordinating public health projects.
 She obtained a master's degree from Brandeis University in Sustainable International Development and Bachelor of Arts in Accounting from National University of Rwanda.

 Ernest Jones joined PBEM in October 2015 to work with the BEECN and NET programs and conduct outreach.
 He previously served 22 years as a reservist at the Federal Emergency Management Agency (FEMA) in community relations and disaster survivor assistance on approximately 55 federally declared disasters, including Super Storm Sandy, Hurricane Katrina, and the World Trade Center in 2001.

 Since 2005, Ernest has represented the U.S. as an election monitor for the Organization for Security and Cooperation in Europe (OSCE) in Eastern Europe and Central Asia.
 He was a Rotary Foundation Graduate Scholar at Victoria University in Wellington, New Zealand, and holds a B.A. from The Evergreen State College and M.S.W. from the University of Washington.